-2014 Event Details
+2017 Event Details

 Date: Monday, Jan.
-20, 2014
+16, 2017

-Exhibition and seating begin at 1 p.m.
+Seating begins at 1 p.m.

 Location: Richardson Auditorium, Alexander Hall, Princeton University.
 (Alexander Hall is located behind Nassau Presbyterian Church, opposite Palmer Square on Nassau Street.)